washingtonpost/ans-schema/README.md

 *NOTE* This schema is in development and subject to change.

 # Overview
-ANS ("ARC Native Specification") is the collection of schema documents that comprise the Washington Post's definition of "content", in so far as content is passed back and forth between systems in the Arc ecosystem of applications.
+ANS ("Arc Native Specification") is the collection of schema documents that comprise the Washington Post's definition of "content", in so far as content is passed back and forth between systems in the Arc ecosystem of applications.

 ## Schema files
 ANS Schema files are defined with the [JSON Schema specification](https://spacetelescope.github.io/understanding-json-schema/index.html).
 Schemas are defined in individual files under the [src/main/resrouces/schema/ans/_version_/](src/main/resources/schema/ans/0.5.6/) directory.